Special Kind of Love

-"Special Kind of Love" is a song by British singer-songwriter Dina Carroll, released in September 1992 as the second single from her debut album, So Close (1993).
+"Special Kind of Love" is a song by British singer-songwriter Dina Carroll, released in September 1992 by A&M Records and 1st Avenue as the second single from her debut album, So Close (1993).
 The song was written and produced by American record producers, songwriters, and remixers Clivillés and Cole.
 Carroll was approached by them and invited to New York to become the first British artist to work with the producers.
 The song reached number 16 in the UK Singles Chart, number 26 in the Netherlands and number 60 in Germany.
-A music video was also produced to promote the single.

 Critical reception

 The song received positive reviews from music critics.
-Larry Flick from Billboard described it as a "fun and infectious pop/dance ditty", remarking that the cut "bears a slight resemblance" to Mariah Carey's hit "Emotions", "without sounding like a carbon-copy."
+Larry Flick from Billboard magazine described it as a "fun and infectious pop/dance ditty", remarking that the cut "bears a slight resemblance" to Mariah Carey's hit "Emotions", "without sounding like a carbon-copy."
 He also felt that Carroll "struts with the vocal prowess of a diva, while producers David Cole and Robert Clivilles dress her in sunny synths and spine-crawling beats."
 Dave Sholin from the Gavin Report wrote, "'So Close' gave American audiences a mere glimpse into the music and talent of Dina Carroll.
 This track should take her over the top."

 A reviewer from Lennox Herald viewed it as "classy".

-Andy Beevers from Music Week complimented it as a "superb upbeat soulful house track".
-In an retrospective review, Pop Rescue said that the singer's vocals "really shine here on this catchy track", where "she’s supported by some great warm strings and backing vocalists."
-Phil Shanklin of ReviewsRevues felt that C&C's "brand of uplifting gospelesque house is an excellent match for Dina’s vocals and a great workout for the backing singers."
-James Hamilton from the RM Dance Update compared it to American singer CeCe Peniston.
+Andy Beevers from Music Week named "Special Kind of Love" Pick of the Week in the category of Dance, complimenting it as a "superb upbeat soulful house track".
+James Hamilton from the Record Mirror Dance Update compared it to American singer and songwriter CeCe Peniston in his weekly dance column.
 Rupert Howe from Select described the track as "reasonably sprightly".
-Tim Southwell from Smash Hits declared it as "superb".
+Tim Southwell from Smash Hits praised it as "superb".
+Jonathan Bernstein from Spin named it an "instant hit" and a "Clivilles and Cole sparkler".